Jsk07211/yFilesPuppyGraph/docs/README.md

-# From Complex Graphs to Clear Decisions: PuppyGraph + yWorks
-At its core, PuppyGraph is designed to handle complex relationships between data points.
-But raw data, *especially* when it’s deeply interconnected, can be hard to understand at a glance.
-That’s where data visualization steps in.

-While PuppyGraph comes with its own built-in UI for exploring graph data, its design focuses on simplicity and ease of use rather than deep customization.
-For teams or projects that require more advanced visualization features — like tailored layouts, interactive styling, or specialized graph diagrams — pairing PuppyGraph with dedicated visualization tools can enhance both clarity and flexibility.
-This combination lets you tap into PuppyGraph’s powerful querying engine while leveraging visualization platforms to craft the exact view your data story needs.

-That’s where yWorks really starts to shine.
-With the right tools, it’s much easier to make sense of dense relationships, uncover hidden patterns, and communicate insights clearly.
+# Beyond Graphs: The Hows and Whys of Data Storytelling
+Spreadsheets and SQL tables are great for storing information, but they weren't designed for telling stories.
+They show you what’s there, but not always how it connects.
+And that’s where the real insights often live.
+Here's where graph databases come into play.

+Graphs are incredibly powerful for analysis.
+Unlike traditional databases, which force you to think in rows, joins, and foreign keys, graph queries follow the actual shape and meaning of your data.
+You’re not asking “What’s in table A that matches table B?”—you’re saying “Show me all the customers who influenced someone else who bought this product last week.”
+It’s closer to how people naturally think, providing an intuitive way to traverse through your data.

+But understanding the data is only half the battle.
+The other half?
+Telling the story.
+That’s where graph visualization comes in.
+In this guide, we look at how data storytelling with graphs can improve clarity and shape understanding, allowing you to get more mileage out of the data you already have.

+# Choosing the Right Tool: Why Graphs?
+Before diving into layouts and visualizations, it’s worth asking: why graphs at all?
+What makes them so special when it comes to making sense of complex data?

+A graph consists of three basic blocks:
+* Vertices: Entities or objects (e.g., people, places).
+* Edges: Relationships between vertices (e.g., "logged in", "reviewed").
+* Properties: Key-value pair of attributes for a vertex or an edge (e.g., a user's name or the date of purchase)

+Who influenced whom?
+Which products are frequently bought together?
+What steps lead from issue to resolution?
+These are inherently relational questions, which are perfect for a graph solution.
+In a graph database, those relationships aren't just inferred through joins—they're baked into the structure itself.
+Each edge is a direct, stored connection, making it possible to traverse complex networks of data in a way that’s fast, meaningful, and true to how the relationships actually exist.

+# Understanding the Data: Which Graphs?
+## Hierarchial Layout

+## Organic Layout

+## Orthogonal Layout

+## Circular Layout

+## Tree Layout

+# Visualizing the Theory: How to Create A Graph?
-For this tutorial, we’re using building a **cloud security graph** — and for good reason.
+For this section of the tutorial, we will be building a **cloud security graph** — and for good reason.
 Cloud security is one of the most common and impactful use cases for graph analytics.
 With complex relationships between users, roles, assets, permissions, and threats, it's a perfect real-world example of where graph structures truly shine.
 You can find all required resources in the [GitHub repository](https://github.com/puppygraph/puppygraph-getting-started/tree/main/use-case-demos/cloud-security-graph-demo), and a more in-depth exploration of this dataset in our [blog](https://www.puppygraph.com/blog/wiz-security-graph).

-# Step 1: Deploying PuppyGraph
+## Step 1: Deploying PuppyGraph

 ### Setting up the Docker
 We'll need several things for this tutorial: